kimmobrunfeldt/progressbar.js/README.md

         // Color for lighter trail stroke
         // underneath the actual progress path.
-        // If undefined, trail path is not drawn
+        // If null, trail path is not drawn
         // Default: "#f4f4f4"
         trailColor: "#f4f4f4",